South East Asia Loop Small Group Adventure

 Cambodia is next.
 Phnom Penh, the capital is a pulsating city and home to the National Museum and Royal Palace.
 Perhaps the overall highlight will be the amazing Angkor Wat captivating temple complex just outside Siem Reap.
 The final stop is Battambang, Cambodia’s second most populous city with many nearby ancient temples, Buddhist shrines and the infamous Bamboo Railway.

-Return later to Bangkok to complete your Great Indochina Loop.
+Return later to Bangkok to complete your South East Asia Loop.

 - 30 Days